wlads/reefpoints/source/posts/2013-08-20-design-patterns-observer-pattern.md

 `Email` module. `Person#send_email` takes two parameters: a subject and a receiver. `Person#name` will stand in as the sender of the email.

-Let's see how a hypothetical suspicious person would send an email:
+Hypothetically, let's see how a suspicious person would send an email:

 ```
 bill = Person.new 'Bill'